SmokeSudo/cybersecurity-portfolio/README.md

 🛡 SmokeSudo's Cybersecurity Portfolio

 Welcome!
-This portfolio documents my hands-on cybersecurity journey — from foundational learning to practical labs, smart contract security, and threat detection.
+This portfolio documents my hands-on cybersecurity journey, from foundational learning to practical labs, smart contract security, and threat detection.

 🧭 What I'm Working On